Arsoban/DiscordServerClonerGUI/README.md

 Fully clones server.

-Clones: server icon, all channels with permissions, all roles with permissions, emojis.
+Clones: server icon, all channels with permissions, all roles with permissions, emojis, messages(if you want).

 ## Cloning